nylander/MrModeltest2/README.md

 'bin' folder) and use directly (see Running MrModeltest2 below) or, preferrably, copy it to a location included in your PATH.

-Note: The windows version is compiled and tested on Win XP.

-Installing from source (on UNIX/MacOSX)
+Installing from source (See file `src/INSTALL`)

 1. cd into the distribution src directory:

         cd MrModeltest2/src

-2. Compile by typing (try `make -f Makefile.MACOSX` if `make` fails on the Mac):
+2. Compile by typing:

         make